 With large Polynesian and Asian populations, Auckland is also a multicultural showpiece.
 Kiwis (New Zealanders) are blessed with a land rich in natural beauty, and although Auckland is the largest city in the archipelago, it still offers easy access to nature, be it the forests that circle the city or the many islands in the surrounding waters.

 Auckland, New Zealand

 About the Program

 Hobart and William Smith Colleges offer a program in Auckland, New Zealand in cooperation with the University of Auckland.
-The program is designed to be of particular relevance to students interested in the field of education and will offer the opportunity for those students needing a practice teaching assignment as part of their education studies to pursue a field placement in a local school.
+The program typically alternates between a focus on Education in odd-numbered years and a "special topics" focus (depending on the expertise and interests of the faculty director) in even-numbered years.
+The Education program is designed to be of particular relevance to students interested in the field of education and will offer the opportunity for those students needing a practice teaching assignment as part of their education studies to pursue a field placement in a local school.

 Students participating in this program will take two courses taught by University of Auckland faculty, a Faculty Director’s Seminar taught by the HWS Faculty Director, and will complete an internship/school placement.